The GPS WildcardTM - Add real time GPS capability to your instrument

 The GPS subsystem outputs standard NMEA (National Marine Electronics Association) data strings, called "sentences".
 Each sentence reports information about one or more GPS parameters such as location, speed, heading (direction), time, or position error estimates.
 A "frame" of 6 to 7 sentence types is output each second at 4800 baud by the subsystem and is processed by the on-board UART chip.

-The data is read over the Wildcard bus interface by the host processor (QCard, QScreen, Handheld, or PDQ series embedded controller).
+The data is read over the Wildcard bus interface by the host processor (QCard, QScreen, or PDQ Board embedded controller).
 The 3.3 volt supply that runs the GPS receier can be shut down while not in use to conserve power.

 Pre-Coded Drivers Extract GPS Data

 Mosaic's device driver functions make it easy to access the GPS data.
 The functions automatically parse the GPS NMEA sentences, extract the data fields, and store them in a data structure for your application program.
 A demonstration program illustrates how to use the GPS Wildcard in a multitasking application to print a formatted summary of all the GPS information.

 Using the GPS Wildcard and its pre-coded software makes it easy to create unique location-aware mobile instruments.